binary-manu/binary-is-better/_drafts/pw_lifecycle.md

   elapsed since the password expiration date.
 After that period, the old password will no longer be accepted and it will not be possible to change it at login time.
-The only way to set a new password is to contact the administrator and have her set a new password for us.
+The only way to set a new password is to contact the administrator.
 This is the behavior we get by setting the inactivity period to a positive value;
 * _forbidden login_: the old password is no longer accepted as soon as it expires, there is no forced-change period.
 Therefore, you must take care to not let it reach its expiration date.
 This is the behaviour